gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 To use Azure workload or managed identities, omit `AccountKey` from the configuration.
 When `AccountKey` is blank, the runner attempts to:

-1. Obtain temporary credentials via [`DefaultAzureCredential`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azidentity/README.md#defaultazurecredential).
+1. Obtain temporary credentials by using [`DefaultAzureCredential`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azidentity/README.md#defaultazurecredential).
 1. Get a [User Delegation Key](https://learn.microsoft.com/en-us/rest/api/storageservices/get-user-delegation-key).
 1. Generate a SAS token with that key to access a Storage Account blob.